osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 In addition, the following style guidelines are recommended:

 1. Use a 1.25px stroke size for line elements.
-2. Complex or intricate graphic elements should be simplified
+2. Complex or intricate graphic elements should be simplified.
-3. Background shading should be removed
+3. Background shading should be removed.
-4. Route numbers should be large enough to be legible
+4. Route numbers should be large enough to be legible.
+5. Shields should consistently use squared or rounded corners, but not a mix of both.

 In general, this style is not trying to exactly replicate highway shields as seen on signage.
 Instead, we are trying to extract the key stylistic elements so that the graphics are recognizable as simplifications of their real-world counterparts.
 Here are some examples of Americana's simplified shields for small-size readability: